 The Mohawks have been a summer home for college baseball players since 1978.
-They were a member of the Northeastern Collegiate Baseball League from 1978 to 2001 and then it turned into the New York Collegiate Baseball League beginning in 2002.
+Founded by Hank Caputo, Dave Jones, Sr. and Forrest Davis, the Mohawks played independently for the first 8 years before joining the Northeastern Collegiate Baseball League in 1986.
+The league was renamed into the New York Collegiate Baseball League beginning in 2002 and the Mohawks would stay there until 2010.
 In 2011, the Mohawks joined the newly formed Perfect Game Collegiate Baseball League which combined some of the better summer baseball franchises in the nation and partnered them with Perfect Game USA, the world's utmost leader in scouting and reporting services.

-Beginning as the Schenectady Mohawks the club was founded in 1978 by Hank Caputo.
-In 1988, the Mohawks won their first NCBL title under first year head coach Bob Bellizzi, who was already an established head coach as he founded the baseball program at the College of St. Rose in 1979 and coached the Golden Knights until his passing in 2006.
+Beginning as the Schenectady Mohawks and playing at Ewing Field in Central Park in Schenectady or Heritage Park in Colonie, they only needed 3 seasons in the NCBL to claim their first title.
+The 1988 Mohawks won the title under first year head coach Bob Bellizzi, who was already an established head coach as he founded the baseball program at the College of St. Rose in 1979 and coached the Golden Knights until his passing in 2006.
 Bellizzi would coach the Mohawks until 1990 and then became the team owner and president.
 In 1990, Brian Spagnola was hired as an assistant coach for the Mohawks and was also Bellizzi's assistant at St. Rose from 1991-2003.
 When Bellizzi took over the Mohawks in 1991, Brian Spagnola became the Mohawks head coach where he was at the helm for 3 seasons and returned as an assistant coach for the 1994 season.

-In 2003, Brian Spagnola became the Mohawks team owner and president which resulted in the team's relocation to Amsterdam and Shuttleworth Park.
+In 2003, Bellizzi and his new GM, Brian Spagnola, relocated the team to Amsterdam and Shuttleworth Park.

 Amsterdam and Shuttleworth Park have a long history of baseball.
 The park opened in 1914 as Crescent Park, it was renamed to Jollyland in 1923 and Mohawk Mills Park in 1934.

 From 1938-1951 the Amsterdam Rugmakers were the New York Yankees Class C affiliate and won the Canadian-American League Championship in 1940.
 The Rugmakers would play the New York Yankees twice in exhibition games hosted in Amsterdam, once in 1942 and again in 1949.
 Eight days before the game in 1942, the stadium burned down, but the community banded together and rebuild the grandstand in time for the game and actually increased the stadium capacity.
-On July 20, 1942, there were 4,000 people in attendance as Joe DiMaggio hit a fourth inning home run over the right field fence and into the Chuctanunda Creek as the Yankees defeat the Rugmakers 9-5 in 10 innings.
-In May of 1949, a crowd of 4,564 watched as Yogi Berra and Phil Rizzuto came to town, but it was the former Rugmakers who were now on the Yankees that helped new manager Casey Stengel claim the victory.
+On July 20, 1942, there were 4,034 people in attendance as Joe DiMaggio hit a fourth inning home run over the right field fence and into the Chuctanunda Creek as the Yankees defeat the Rugmakers 9-5 in 10 innings.
+On May 12, 1949, a crowd of 4,564 watched as Yogi Berra and Phil Rizzuto came to town, but it was the former Rugmakers who were now on the Yankees that helped new manager Casey Stengel claim the victory.
 Dick Kryhoski hit a 3-run home run and Frank Shea pitched 3 scoreless innings for the win as the Yankees defeat the Rugmakers 9-2.
+Some notable alumi from the Rugmakers include Vic Raschi who pitched in Amsterdam in 1941 and went on to become a 6-time World Series Champion and 4-time All-Star.
+2-time All-Star Lew Burdette pitched in Amsterdam in 1947.
+Burdette was the MVP of the 1957 World Series, pitching 3 complete games for the Milwaukee Braves, 2 of which were shutouts, including Game 7.
+1951 Rookie of the Year, All-Star and 1956 World Series Champion Bob Grim played for the Rugmakers in 1949.

 (Ceremony before the Rugmakers game against the New York Yankees in Amsterdam)